gradle/community/docs/events/gsoc/2024/gradle-build-server-android.md

 Throughout the program I have collaborated with all of my mentors and gained invaluable insights into open source development - best practices, project management and contributions.
 They also helped me learn how to explore large project repositories for research.

-My work on this project, significantly expanded my skill set, encompassing JSON-RPC, Language Server Protocol, Build Server Protocol, Gradle API, Gradle Tooling API, testing methodologies and merging techniques with git.
+My work on this project, significantly expanded my skill set, encompassing JSON-RPC, Language Server Protocol, Build Server Protocol, Gradle, Gradle API, Gradle Tooling API, AGP, testing methodologies and merging techniques with git.
 I successfully applied these learnings to produce the mentioned outcomes.

 If anyone is interested to continue the work and bring further support for Android projects in [Gradle Build Server](https://github.com/microsoft/build-server-for-gradle) then you can get started with the following issues mentioned in [this comment](https://github.com/microsoft/build-server-for-gradle/pull/173#issuecomment-2308392453):